Why I'm going from 8-5 grind to helping entrepreneurs feel great and work better

 Health is enjoying what you love in life and work!

-As a freelancer, I know the motivations and challenges of our industry- especially the questions of whether full-time freelancing and small business ownership are realistic, sustainable, and everything we want it to be.
-I hear things like:
+As an entrepreneur, I know the motivations and challenges of our industry- especially wondering if small business ownership is sustainable and everything we want it to be.
+Is this you?

 "Work-life balance? lol what’s that?"